 Part III — Enforcement

-21. Authorised officers
+21. Authorised officers, appointment and duties of and reports by

 (1) The Commission shall appoint, from amongst persons to whom section 18 applies, such persons as may be necessary to carry out the duties of an authorised officer under this Act and the Betting Control Act 1954 and shall furnish any such officer with a certificate evidencing the appointment.